Snack Attack

-Snack Attack is a maze action video game developed by Dan Illowsky for the Apple II family of computers.
-It was published by Datamost in 1981.
+Snack Attack is a maze video game developed by Dan Illowsky for the Apple II and published by Datamost in 1981.
+Snack Attack is a Pac-Man clone.

 Gameplay

 The player controls the Snacker, a small, white, fish-like character, and moves through a maze to "eat" all the gumdrops scattered throughout.
-Meanwhile, the Gumdrop Guards, four enemies that patrol the maze, attempt to catch the Snacker.
-Green and purple barriers can only be crossed by the Snacker and the Guards, respectively.
+Gumdrop Guards, four enemies that patrol the maze, attempt to catch the Snacker.
+There are green and purple barriers that can only be crossed by the Snacker and the Guards, respectively.

-To control the character, J, K, W, and S keys are used to move the character in various directions, allowing the player to escape the aforementioned Gumdrop Guards.
+The character can move in four directions, allowing the player to escape the Gumdrop Guards.

 By eating one of several "magic stars" in the maze, the Snacker gains a set of sharp teeth and can briefly eat the guards for bonus points, sending them back to their home base to regenerate.
-At times, a giant jack-o-lantern appears and can be eaten for bonus points.
+Occasionally, a giant jack-o-lantern appears and can be eaten for bonus points.
 Once all the gumdrops have been cleared, the player begins the next maze at a faster speed.
 The game cycles through three different mazes.
-The game cannot be paused; however, one of the three mazes contains a small area where the Guards cannot enter; the player can leave the Snacker there indefinitely.